Software Engineering

 Why Salary Negotiation Matters

 Negotiation affects more than your first paycheck.
+It shapes your long-term earning trajectory.

 A higher starting salary:

-• Compounds over future raises
+• Compounds through future raises

-• Influences bonuses and equity
+• Influences bonus calculations and equity

-• Signals your perceived level
+• Signals your perceived level inside the company

 Understand the Full Compensation Package

-Salary is only one part of compensation.
+Base salary represents only one component of total compensation.

-• Base salary
+• Base pay

 • Equity or stock options